XEDA-FM

+XEDA-FM is authorized to broadcast in HD. but the station doesn't use this feature.
+The transmitter site is located atop Cerro del Chiquihuite.

 History

 In 1968, Publicistas, S.A., received the concession to sign on XEDA-FM 90.5 in Mexico City, and was later acquired by Grupo Imagen, who branded the station as "Radio Imagen" airing contemporary music.
 In 1992, it adopted a Top 40 format as "Pulsar FM".
 In 2000, it became a talk station, simply known as "Imagen 90.5" and soon forming a national network.
 It still retains some musical programming in the overnight hours.